earthai-tech/watex/docs/installation.rst

 Using GUI
 -------------------
 This installation is once again optional.
-After installing `Anaconda <https://anaconda.org/>`_, you can open `spyder`, `pycharm` or any other IDEs unizip the project and set the root to your environement name.
+After installing `Anaconda <https://anaconda.org/>`_, you can open `spyder`, `pycharm` or any other IDEs unzip the project, and set the root to your environment name.
 Follow the steps below for clarity.

 * open the Anaconda Navigator app
 * In the left sidebar, select `Environments`, then at the bottom of the window select `Create`
 * Give your new environment a suitable name and select Python 3.9 as the package, then press the green `Create` button to confirm.
-* select the environment you have created from the list of available environments and in the package window to the right,
+* Select the environment you have created from the list of available environments and in the package window to the right,
-* select `Not installed` from the drop-down and enter `gdal` and ` libgdal `, then click the `Apply button` in the lower right corner and a window will display confirming dependencies to install,
+* Select `Not installed` from the drop-down and enter `gdal` and ` libgdal `, then click the `Apply button` in the lower right corner and a window will display confirming dependencies to install,
 * Repeat the process for all dependencies.